 148B.71 Mental health client bill of rights.

 Subdivision 1.
 Scope.
-All unlicensed mental health practitioners, other than those providing services in a facility or program licensed by the committee or the commissioner of human services, shall provide to each client prior to providing treatment a written copy of the mental health client bill of rights.
+All unlicensed mental health practitioners, other than those providing services in a facility or program licensed by the commissioner of health or the commissioner of human services, shall provide to each client prior to providing treatment a written copy of the mental health client bill of rights.
 A copy must also be posted in a prominent location in the office of the mental health practitioner.
 Reasonable accommodations shall be made for those clients who cannot read or who have communication impairments and those who do not read or speak English.
 The mental health client bill of rights shall include the following:

 (a) the name, title, business address, and telephone number of the practitioner;